What is Alpha Testing ?

 Truth: A successful Beta Test can generate tons of valuable information which is otherwise difficult to procure in a lab environment.

 No matter how many tests you perform, how many bugs you kill, your software is useless if your users do not like it.
 Beta testing (second Greek alphabet)helps provide authentic feedback of your software from real users.

-Alpha testing (first Greek alphabet) helps simulate realtime user environment before the software is sent for Beta Testing and helps shape a stable software candidate eligible for Beta Tests.
+Alpha testing (first letter in Greek alphabet) helps simulate realtime user environment before the software is sent for Beta Testing and helps shape a stable software candidate eligible for Beta Tests.

 Alpha and Beta Testing are indispensable in your testing life cycle.